rameenak/PDC/Chapter03/readme.md

-# 🧵 Chapter: Process-Based Parallel Palindrome Checking in Python
+# Chapter03: Process-Based Parallel Palindrome

 This chapter demonstrates how Python’s **`multiprocessing`** module works using a real-world string example — checking whether words are palindromes using the helper function **`reverse_and_check_palindrome()`** from `reversed_string.py`.

 ---

-## ⚙️ 1. reversed_string.py
+##  1. reversed_string.py

 ### **Purpose**